-A fixed volume of 700 cc is pumped to approximately 20 mmHg over the specified start pressure (see Table 5-6 on page 5-10), then vented to atmosphere through one of two different valves.
+A fixed volume of 700 cc is pumped to approximately 20 mmHg over the specified start pressure (see Table 5-5 on page 5-9), then vented to atmosphere through one of two different valves.
 During the test, the MAP display indicates the real-time system pressure and the Timer/Temperature display indicates the elapsed time in seconds.
 When the stop pressure is reached, the MAP display is blanked and the elapsed time displays the current reading.
-Pressing the DEFLATE key ends the test and deflates the chamber.
-Pressing and holding the DEFLATE key for three seconds clears the MAP display and exits the test.
-Each test is uniquely identified in the Patient Bed Letter Display as described in Table 5-6 on page 5-10.
+Pressing the DEFLATE key deflates the chamber, clears the MAP display, and exits the test.
+Each test is uniquely identified in the Patient Bed Letter Display as described in Table 5-5 on page 5-9.
 The table identifies each test, the corresponding start and stop pressures and required completion times.